How Can I Prepare for the Driver's Ed Test?

 Some states recommend that you complete a certain amount of driving hours under the supervision of a licensed driver.
 For example, the New York Department of Motor Vehicles recommends that you practice for at least 50 hours, including 15 hours during the night and ten hours in moderate or heavy traffic (www.nydmv.state.ny.us).
 This practice can be obtained through a driver's ed course, and it will help you become comfortable with driving while developing the safe driving habits required to pass a DMV road test.

-Although driver's ed isn't mandatory for those over the age of 18, completing a driver's ed course can lead to lower insurance rates.
+Although driver's ed isn't mandatory, completing a driver's ed course can lead to lower insurance rates.
 Inexperienced drivers typically pay higher auto insurance rates than those who've had their license for a few years.

 You should also study your state DMV's driving manual after you obtain a learner's permit.
 This manual will cover the material you'll need to know in order to pass your state DMV's written test to obtain a driver's license.
 In a driver's ed program, you can expect to receive classroom instruction that covers the same material.